 The final jump altitude depends on conditions during the flight day and can only be determined shortly before the take off with the plane.
 The flight will be performed in any case only if a jump of more than 28,000 ft (~ 8,500 m) is possible.

-And then there's your big moment: hooked to your instructor, you jump with your jump master out of the plane and you will have a free-fall experience, which have so far seen only a very few civilians.
+And then there's your big moment: hooked to your instructor, you jump with your tandem master out of the plane and you will have a free-fall experience, which have so far seen only by a very few civilians.
 The free fall lasts approximately 2 minutes, and you will enjoy every second - the longest, most intense minutes of your life!

 The best season for HALO jumps is mid of April up to November.

 We are happy to offer you a tourist package to organize the complete trip to Memphis.
 Do not hesitate to contact us!